Please read the Lakeland District Soccer Association Parent/Guardian Code of Conduct, the LDSA Coach Code of Conduct.

 Our Mini Director will organize games for mini teams.
 Youth level games are organized by LDSA.

-LDSA needs registration forms from each team so they can register all our teams with both LDSA and ASA: our Registrar will fill it out (see ASA Player/Team Registration Form on the bottom of this page) and have the managers proof it before submitting it to LDSA.
+LDSA needs registration forms from each team so they can register all our teams with both LDSA and ASA: our Registrar will fill it out the ASA Player/Team Registration Form and have the managers proof it before submitting it to LDSA.

 VSA Policy for Team Selection